 Emphasis on the skills and attitudes taught within social studies and developed in early childhood programs.
 Special attention to state standards as well as New Church competencies through the study of units, multicultural experiences, and the methods and materials for teaching social studies.
+Contains theory and practice of Garden-based Learning.
 Open only to third year students.
 Prerequisites: Education 128 or271.
+3 Credits.

 Education 323.
 Math and the Young Child.
 Exploration of the content and methods of teaching mathematics Pre-K to 4th grade.
 Emphasis on a problem-solving approach to the teaching of math within the context of a developmentally appropriate curriculum.
 Students learn how to engage children in the subject through imaginative, musical, rhythmic, athletic, and artistic activities.
 This course is about how to teach math so it makes sense.
 3 Credits.